What Do My Car Dashboard Warning Lights Mean?

 If this is illuminated it means there is an issue with your engine which probably needs checking by a qualified mechanic.
 It may be down to a minor electrical issue.
 But it could also be something which if not checked straight away, could lead to further and more substantial damage.

 Coolant temperature warning:

-This indicates the temperature of the engine is too hot and may just be because the coolant needs topping up, but it may also be due to a leak in the system or an issue with the fan, so if it keeps occuring it is worth getting it checked out immediately to avoid potential further damage to the engine.
+This indicates the temperature of the engine is too hot and may just be because the coolant needs topping up.
+But it may also be due to a leak in the system or an issue with the fan, so if it keeps occurring it is worth getting it checked out immediately to avoid potential further damage to the engine.